Rio Grande, Puerto Rico

 El Yunque (yunque translated means "anvil")

-Río Grande is bordered on the north by the Atlantic Ocean, on the east by the municipalities of Luquillo and Ceiba, on the west by Loíza, and on the south by Naguabo and Las Piedras.
+Río Grande is bordered to the north by the Atlantic Ocean, to the east by Luquillo and Ceiba, to the west by Loíza, and to the south by Naguabo and Las Piedras.
+Its geography combines the northern coastal plains with the mountains of the Luquillo Range, offering landscapes that range from golden sandy beaches to crystal-clear rivers and lush tropical forests.

-At the time the municipality was made up of the following wards: Ciénaga Alta, Ciénaga Baja, Jiménez, Guzmán Abajo, Guzmán Arriba, Herrera, Río Grande Pueblo and Zarzal.
-The name derives from the Grande river, affluent of the Espíritu Santo that flows near the population.
+Originally, the municipality consisted of the barrios Ciénaga Alta, Ciénaga Baja, Jiménez, Guzmán Abajo, Guzmán Arriba, Herrera, Río Grande Pueblo, and Zarzal.
+The town’s name comes from the Río Grande, one of the main tributaries of the Espíritu Santo River, whose waters flow through much of the municipality and have been a source of life, agriculture, and development since ancient times.

 riogrande elyunque